robotframework/robotframework/doc/userguide/src/ExecutingTestCases/TestExecution.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If option :option:`--exitonfailure (-X)` is used, test execution stops
-immediately if any `critical test`_ fails.
+immediately if any test fails.
 The remaining tests are marked
 as failed without actually executing them.

 .. note:: The short option :option:`-X` is new in Robot Framework 3.0.1.